-Nashville Pedestrian Accident Lawyer
+Nashville Pedestrian Accident Attorney

 If you have been struck by a vehicle and suffered injuries, you have the right to hold those responsible for the collision accountable.
-Contact a pedestrian accident lawyer in Nashville for help pursuing your legal options.
+Contact a pedestrian accident attorney in Nashville for help pursuing your legal options.

 When a pedestrian is hit by a motor vehicle, it is not uncommon for the victim to endure traumatic injuries, such as spine or back damage, brain injuries, broken bones, post-traumatic stress disorder, and lost limbs, to name a few.